mitarnik04/MicroUnit/docs/mocking.md

 Creates a new instance of the mocked class.

-This instance can be used where an instanced of the mocked class is expected.
+This instance can be used where an instance of the mocked class is expected.

 ```php
 $instance = $mock->newInstance();